 Many people decide not to enter clubs before 1 am.
-Instead they just enjoy drinking on some of the beaches with their companions.
-Beaches with most people are Bacvice, Ovcice and Firule.
+Instead they just have fun and enjoy drinking on places of socializing.
+Many of these are beaches like Bacvice, Ovcice and Firule.

 Bars Bacvice and Tropic are located few hundred meters away from club Inbox, near beach Bacvice.
 They open at 11 pm, but people gather there around 1 am.
 These clubs are usually second night out destination.
 Entrance to the clubs is free.

 Club Tropic is little more fancy than Bacvice, so if you plan to go there, you need to take care of dress code.
 On the other hand, atmosphere in club Bacvice is more relaxed with no special dress code.

 The prices are average for Split.
 If you take a small beer in Bacvice, you will pay less than 3 euros.

 Club Central is located near Croatian National Theater, in the center of the city.
 It is known as most fancy club in Split, so if you want to go there, take special care of dress code.
 Entrance is usually free for women, and men need to pay around 10 euros.
 Entrance fee is higher if there is a special DJ guest having performance.
 The club opens at 00:30 am.

 Zenta is a favourite among locals club located near beach Firule,.
 It's two floor nightclub, with each floor playing different type of music.
 Usually, on the first floor there is house and Hip Hop music being played, and on the second floor Croatian trash music.

 If you want to join a group when going for a night out, Pub Crawl may be for you.
 It has became common in Split during recent years.
 Two most famous ones are Tower Pub Crawl and Pub Crawl Ziggy Star.